 In most circumstances you will be entitled to a full fee reduction on an English or maths course if you do not already have a GCSE (or equivalent) at grade A*/9 to C/4 and want to retake them.
 For any further information or for a discussion about your circumstances, contact Admissions or come in and see us.

-Advanced Learner Loans are available for some courses at Level 3, Level 4, or degree-level – click or tap here to find out more, where you can also find information about repayments.
+Advanced Learner Loans are available for some courses at Level 3 and Level 4 – click or tap here to find out more, where you can also find information about repayments.

 Learners on a Access to Higher Education course, who then progress to complete a degree-level course, will have their Advanced Learner loan written off.
 You can read more about this on the UCAS website.

-If you are planning to study for an HNC/HND, foundation degree, or HNC please see the Government's Student Finance page for further information.
+If you are planning to study for at Undergraduate level (HNC, Foundation Degree, BSc or BA Honours degrees), please see the Government's Student Finance page for further information.

 Professional Career and Development Loans are an alternative method of funding some professional part-time courses, if your employer is not funding your studies.
 You can find out more about this type of loan on the Government's website.